 As a consumer, you must understand that grading is a highly subjective task.
 Therefore, different gemologists may assign different grades to the same diamond, even when they are equally competent.
 So, it’s strongly advised that you buy a lab-grown diamond that’s certified by trusted and reputed gemologists like the professionals at the Gemological Institute of America (GIA).

-Generally, synthetic diamonds of Grade D to Grade F (on a scale of D to Z) are considered to be the best lab created diamonds.
-Although the grade D is assigned to the most crystal-clear diamonds, there isn’t much difference between Grade D and Grade F diamonds to the naked eye and the latter cost lower too.
+Generally, synthetic diamonds of Grade D to Grade F (on a scale of D to Z) are considered to be the best lab-created diamonds.
+Although grade D is assigned to the most crystal-clear diamonds, there isn’t much difference between Grade D and Grade F diamonds to the naked eye and the latter cost lower too.

 Financial Value of Lab-Grown Diamonds

 Consumers frequently worry about the “authenticity” of lab-grown diamonds and their endurance as a valuable asset.
 So, we’ve answered a few common questions regarding the financial value offered by lab-grown diamonds here: